 They also bathe a lot less than humans.
 While humans shower once a day, some dogs only get washed once a month or less.
 The paws build up a pretty good amount of toxins and allergens during this time.
-This can enhance allergy side effects (licking, chewing, etc.) and create irritated paws.
+This can enhance allergic side effects (licking, chewing, etc.) and irritate paws.

-The paw pads and nose are the only places dog sweat.
+Furthermore, the paw pads and nose are the only places dogs sweat.
 When the paws are damp, they become even more susceptible to picking up particles in their surroundings.
 But with a simple paw soak, you can ensure clean and allergen-free paws for comfort and health.

 Did you know that, according to Dr. Karen Becker, mechanically removing toxins and allergens from your dog's paws can reduce paw licking by 50%?

-Mechanical removal refers to physically washing the allergens and debris off of the paws to have clean and particle-free paws!
-And the most successful and fool-proof way to do that so is with a paw soak.
+Mechanical removal refers to physically washing the allergens and debris off the paws to have clean and particle-free paws.
+And the most successful and fool-proof way to do that is with a paw soak.

-Povidone-iodine is the star of the foot recipe below.
-Povidone-iodine is an organic iodine solution, and it is 100% safe and non-toxic for your animals!
+Povidone-iodine is the star of the foot soak technique below.
+Povidone-iodine is an organic iodine solution, and it is 100% safe and non-toxic for your animals.
 You can use a veterinary solution or buy it from pretty much any pharmacy or drugstore.
 Some owners are wary if their dog has white fur/paws that the iodine would stain.
-But fear not, as long as the solution is diluted properly, this is not a problem.
+But fear not, as long as the solution is adequately diluted, this is not a problem.